Creating Content That Ranks: E-E-A-T, Helpful Content, and AI Visibility

 • Offer original insights, practical tips, and solutions to users' problems.

-• Demonstrate experience & expertise by writing from the perspective of first hand experience.
+• Demonstrate experience & expertise by writing from the perspective of first-hand experience.

 • Organize your content in a way that is easy to scan.

 If a user can’t find information quickly, they are likely to bounce. (which suggests the content was not very helpful.)
-A high bounce rate is an indication that either the content does not meet the users needs, or the user experience is poor.
+A high bounce rate is an indication that either the content does not meet the user’s needs or the user experience is poor.

 • Break up text with clear headings, bullet points, infographics, images, or video.